 All mass scales have geometric origin due to the field $\phi$ (from the $\hat R^2$ geometric term) that generates them \cite{non-metricity,review}.
 As seen from (\ref{alt2}), the gauge field $\omega_\mu$ becomes massive in a Stueckelberg mechanism, by eating the derivative of $\ln\phi$ field which is the would-be-Goldstone of gauged dilatations\footnote{$\ln\phi$ transforms with a shift under (\ref{WGS}).}.
 This is the Weyl gauge symmetry breaking in the absence of matter.
 In the presence of the SM, the new would-be-Goldstone is a mixing (radial direction in the field space) of $\phi$ and the (neutral) Higgs field ($h$), since now both contribute to the Planck mass and $m_\omega$ in (\ref{la}); in this sense, in action (\ref{alt2}) one replaces $(1/\xi^2) \,\phi^2\ra (1/\xi^2)\,\phi^2+\xi_H h^2.$ The real (neutral) Higgs field is then the angular direction in the field space of initial $\phi$ and $h$.
 For details see \cite{SMW} (section 2.5 and Appendix C).
 This ends our review of the of breaking of Weyl gauge symmetry.

-Since we have $\xi^2\sim\Lambda/M_p^2$, this explains our initial assumption $\xi\!\ll\!
+Since $\Lambda$ and $M_p$ are related, with $\xi^2\sim\Lambda/M_p^2$, this explains our initial assumption $\xi\!\ll\!
 1$.
 One has $m_\omega\sim M_p$ for $\alpha$ not far below 1, so massive $\omega_\mu$ decouples below $M_p$ and Weyl connection (\ref{tgamma}) and geometry become Levi-Civita connection and Riemannian geometry, respectively \cite{SMW,Ghilen0}\footnote{If one is tuning $\alpha$ to ultra-weak values ($\ll 1$), $\omega_\mu$ can in principle be light (TeV scale or even lower) \cite{SMW}.}.
 Further, for $\eta$ near 1, we also have that the spin-two state due to the $C_{\mu\nu\rho\sigma}^2$ term in the presence of the Einstein term in (\ref{EP}), has a mass $\eta\, M_p$ \cite{LAG} and thus it also decouples not far below $M_p$.
 Thus, for $\eta\sim \alpha <1$ not too small, as we assumed, one is left below $M_p$ with the Einstein-Hilbert action, with $\Lambda>0$ and SM action with a Higgs sector with a coupling to $\omega_\mu$.
 The phenomenology of this action was discussed in \cite{SMW}.

-To conclude, the WDBI action in $d=4$, which is Weyl anomaly free, recovers in the leading order a Weyl gauge invariant action of SM and Weyl quadratic gravity.
-This symmetry is broken in the leading order of the WDBI action, the massive Weyl gauge boson and spin-two state decouple near $M_p$, and one recovers Einstein-Hilbert gravity plus SM action.
+To conclude, the WDBI action in $d=4$, which is Weyl anomaly free, recovers, in the leading order, a Weyl gauge invariant action of SM and Weyl quadratic gravity.
+This gauge symmetry is broken in this order, the massive Weyl gauge boson and spin-two state decouple near $M_p$ and one then recovers Einstein-Hilbert gravity, with $\Lambda\!>\!0$, and the SM action.